Silhouettes of six people standing near the ocean at sunset with the sun shining through one person's torso.

 We Are More Than just an online shop

-We are an ethos combined with a vision - a small organisation with big dreams!
+We are an ethos, a vision, a social enterprise - a small organisation with big dreams!

 So what exactly is our ethos?

 Fundamentally, our ethos is a response to the overwhelming amount of greed and selfishness in modern society.
 While also recognising it’s being driven by a manufactured and unnecessary competition for basic resources, causing many to suffer so a few can prosper.
 We believe there’s a more compassionate, more balanced and more sustainable way to live.
-And to be honest, it’s unfair to say “we believe” - we know it's true because we live it!
+And to be honest, it’s unfair to say “we believe” - we know it's true!

 We can produce more than enough for ourselves, and plenty more to provide for our local community and even wider.
 We understand why some people might want to hoard their wealth in today’s society, but it just doesn’t have to be like that.